vTuanpham/Large_dataset_translator/README.md

 ![Translation demo](assets/Translate_demo.gif)

 * ## Translating any large dataset to any language with the fraction of the time
-    * Spliting large dataset into chunks and running translation in parallel via multithread processing
+    * Splitting large dataset into chunks and running translation in parallel via multithread processing
     * Any thread that fail will restart automatically with its specific chunk until all data point is fully translated
     * Convert into the same format that is support by pyarrow and huggingface-datasets
     * Filters can be use post translation